When dance class gets boring …

 In this blog post, I’ll share 5 simple ways to shake up your teaching routine and prevent boredom, bad habits, and burnout in the dance studio.
 These strategies are designed to be applicable for use in classes of most dance styles and all skill levels, and will work best with students age 7 and up.
 Give these ideas a try when you start to notice boredom, bad habits, and burnout in your dance classes!

 How can you shake up your dance teaching routine?

 Thankfully, shaking up your dance teaching routine doesn’t require you to break up with your favorite technique exercises, divert from your cherished curriculum, or even make drastic changes to your class material.
 Shaking things up I’m dance class can be as simple as changing how you travel across the floor, what kind of music you use, or how students relate to one another in class.
 By applying these simple strategies to change up the content you are already working on, you can make class feel fresh and new, even if the students are working on pique turns or top rocks for the hundredth time!
 These strategies can help cut through monotony that can sometimes come with dance training, create new challenges for your students, and bring some joy and fun back into your teaching routine.

-Here are 5 simple ways to shake-up your dance class routine:
+5 simple ways to shake-up your dance class routine

 - Using Anne Green Gilbert’s Brain Dance as a framework for the warm-up structure.
-(You can even do this in ballet!)
+(This video will show you how you can do this in ballet!)